What is it?

 The dash is good, blending sporty SLS cues with the elegance of bigger Mercs.
 Wavy surfaces, lots of soft-touch plastics and soft leather all help.

-A perfectly passable base-spec A-Class costs less than £19,000 but the ones you really want are around £21,000-plus.
-There are five trims, with SE and Sport taking most sales but Engineered by AMG offering most interest.
+The sub-£20k base spec A-Class has been deleted.
+Now, the range starts from £20,715; the ones you want, a few thousand more.
+There are five trims, with SE and Sport taking most sales but Engineered by AMG most interesting.
 You’ll also want the optional iPhone Siri kit.
-Economy is high and emissions are low: the base 74.3mpg diesel is the first Merc to drop beneath 100g/km.
+Economy and emissions are good: there’s even now an ECO model that will do over 78mpg.